tari-project/rfcs/src/RFC-0181_BulletproofsPlus.md

 Aggregation of range assertions using Pedersen commitments is described in the Bulletproofs+ preprint, and the Zarcanum preprint describes the corresponding changes for extended commitments.
 Batch verification is described only informally in the Bulletproofs+ preprint, and in an incomplete fashion.
 Minimum value assertion is not addressed in the preprint.
-An approach to mask and value recovery was [used by Grin](https://github.com/mimblewimble/grin-wallet/issues/105) for a different range proving system, and can be modified to support Bulletproofs+ range proofs with extended commitments.
+An approach to mask and value recovery was [used by Grin](https://github.com/mimblewimble/grin-wallet/issues/105) for the Bulletproofs range proving system, implemented as described by the deprecated [RFC-0180](RFC-0180_BulletproofRewinding.md), and can be modified to support Bulletproofs+ range proofs with extended commitments.

 ## Notation